Today, we’re sharing how to make your own DIY Valentine inspired bath bombs without using citric acid.

-Be very careful when you’re taking them out of the molds, as they may be delicate.
+Be very careful when you’re taking them out of the molds, as they will be delicate and can easily break.

 The hearts are definitely my favorite.

-The colored ones look a bit like Mentos ha ha.
-Did you guys ever eat that candy when you were little?
+Did you ever eat those when you were little?

-Make a few of these for yourself, your family, friends or all your best girlfriends and let them know how much you appreciate their love this Valentine season.
+It’s a super simple way to let them know how much you appreciate their love this Valentine’s season.

-Here are a few printable gift tags for your DIY Bath Bombs for Valentine’s Day…
+Here are a few printable gift tags for your DIY Valentine inspired Bath Bombs for Valentine’s Day…

 Other DIY Valentine Gift Ideas to Enjoy: